vinaymallula/vinaymallula/README.md

 I've worked extensively with:

 - 🤖 **Machine Learning** for developing predictive models, identifying patterns, and solving real-world problems using data-driven approaches
-- 🐍 **Python** for data preprocessing, feature engineering, and visualization using libraries like Pandas, Matplotlib, and Seaborn
+- 🐍 **Python** for data preprocessing, feature engineering, and visualization using libraries like Numpy, Pandas, Matplotlib, and Seaborn
 - 🧠 **SQL** for querying, joining, and analyzing structured data to support model development and business insights
 - 📊 **Power BI** for transforming insights into interactive dashboards and delivering compelling data stories
 - 📈 **Excel** for exploratory analysis, pivot reports, and dashboard creation for business use cases